jschol3s/portfolio/README.md

 'cleared'.
 The output would remain what it originally was.
 This was some pretty weird rendering behavior that took me a while to get my head around.
 Eventually, I realized I needed to take a new approach, which is when I switched things to the way they are now, which is using ID's for the state, and not just JSX elements.

+Note: I'm still making changes to this project.
+I'm hoping to implement a contact feature with the sendgrid api, and an initial page load animation.